Pauluskirche

 How long should I spend visiting?

-You should plan to spend about one to two hours exploring Pauluskirche to fully appreciate its architecture and ambiance.
+Visitors typically spend about one to two hours at Pauluskirche, allowing time to explore its architecture and participate in any services.

 Can I buy tickets online?